Local and global boundary rigidity and the geodesic X-ray transform in the normal gauge: The transform on 2-tensors in the normal gauge

 \subsection{The symbol computation}

-In spite of this, for our perturbation result involving microlocal weights, we need to compute the full symbol of $L_2 I$ (more precisely, the computation involves the symbol modulo terms {\em two} orders below the leading term in the differential sense, {\em one} order in the sense of decay, terms with more vanishing are irrelevant below), which is just the normal-normal component of $N_\digamma$, to find its form, in particular its precise vanishing properties at fiber infinity at $\xi=0$.
+In spite of this, for our perturbation result involving weights, we need to compute the full symbol of $L_2 I$ (more precisely, the computation involves the symbol modulo terms {\em two} orders below the leading term in the differential sense, {\em one} order in the sense of decay, terms with more vanishing are irrelevant below).
+Here, $L_2I$ is just the normal-normal component of $N_\digamma$ restricted to tangential-tangential tensors, and we want to find its form, in particular its precise vanishing properties at fiber infinity at $\xi=0$.
 To do so, as in the one-form case, we perform the full symbol computation of \cite{UV:local} without restricting to tangential-tangential tensors, with $\tilde\chi$ the localizer which is an arbitrary smooth function on the cosphere bundle (not just the kind considered above for $\chi$), using the oscillatory integral representation as in Section~\ref{sec:1-form}, proceeding from scratch.

 We already know that we have a pseudodifferential operator